Reports to: Cultural Orientation Coordinator

 - maintain high performance standards with attention to detail;

-- follow instructions from Supervisor with a positive and receptive attitude;
+- follow instructions from the Supervisor with a positive and receptive attitude;

 - conduct oneself in a professional and courteous manner to represent the best interests of RSC Africa and CWS/IRP;